MingweiSamuel/TeemoJS/README.md

 There are two equivalent syntaxes:
 - `req` syntax, all API calls are done via the `.req(endpoint, method, ...)` method.
-- `proxy` syntax, endpoints and methods can be called as fields and methods respectively.
+- `proxy` syntax, endpoints and methods can be called as fields.

 The later uses [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to call the former.